alphagov/forms/design/prototype-version-6/README.md

 ![Create a form task list page.
 Screenshot](screenshots/003-Create-a-form-Apply-for-a-juggling-licence.png) *Page with “Apply for a juggling licence” caption above the heading that says “Create a form”.*

-Below the heading is bold text saying “Form incomplete“ that tells the form creator they have not completed all the steps to create their form.
+Below the heading is bold text saying “Form incomplete“.
+This tells the form creator they have not completed all the steps needed to create their form.

-This is followed by the paragraph “You have completed 1 of 10 sections.“ This tells the form creator how many sections they have completed.
+This is followed by the sentence “You have completed 1 of 10 sections.“ This tells the form creator how many sections they have completed.

-There is an ordered list of steps with an unordered list of sections under each.
+There is then an ordered list of steps with an unordered list of sections under each step, as set out below.
 Each section needs to be completed by the form creator before they can make their form ‘live’.

 Step “1.
-Create your form” which has 4 rows under it.
+Create your form” has 4 rows under it.

 The first row has a link to “Edit the name of your form“ and a blue highlighted tag on the far right of the row that reads “completed“.